citrusvanilla/tinyflux/docs/source/tips.rst

 Tips for TinyFlux
 =================

-Getting the most out of TinyFlux means understanding how it works.
-Below are some tips to make your experience with TinyFlux seemless.
+Below are some tips to get the most out of TinyFlux.

 Optimizing Queries
 ^^^^^^^^^^^^^^^^^^